lab1092/blender-manual_ja/manual/game_engine/physics.rst

 ===========

 It is imperative to understand that the Blender Constraints generally don't work inside the BGE.
-This means interesting effects such as :guilabel:`Copy Rotation` are unavailable directly.
+This means interesting effects such as *Copy Rotation* are unavailable directly.

 Your options include:

 - :doc:`Parenting </modeling/objects/groups_and_parenting>` - But not Vertex Parenting.
 - :doc:`Rigid Body Joint </constraints/relationship/rigid_body_joint>` - This is the one Constraint that you can set up through the UI that works in the BGE.
 It has several options, and can be very powerful - see ITS page for a detailed description and demo .blend.
 Don't forget that you can loop through objects using ``bpy`` instead of clicking thousands of times to set up chains of these Constraints.
 - Rigid Body Joints on the Fly - You can add/remove them after the BGE starts by using ``bge.constraints.createConstraint()``.
 This can be good either to simply automate their setup, or to truly make them dynamic.
 A simple demo can be viewed in: `BGE-Physics-DynamicallyCreateConstraint.blend <http://wiki.blender.org/index.php/Media:BGE-Physics-DynamicallyCreateConstraint.blend>`__
 - `Python Controllers </game_engine/logic/controllers/python>`__ - As always, in the BGE, you can get the most power when you drop into Python and start toying with the settings directly.
-For instance, the :guilabel:`Copy Rotation` mentioned above is not hard -- All you have to do is something to the effect of ``own.worldOrientation = bge.logic.getCurrentScene().objects['TheTargetObject'].worldOrientation``
+For instance, the *Copy Rotation* mentioned above is not hard -- All you have to do is something to the effect of ``own.worldOrientation = bge.logic.getCurrentScene().objects['TheTargetObject'].worldOrientation``

 Visualizing Physics